NicklasVraa/Obsidian-academic-export/readme.md

 # Obsidian Acadamic Export
 Here you will find an Obsidian css-snippet, which will format pdf-exports as academic writing akin to LaTeX compilation.
 Simply place `academic-pdf-export.css` in your obsidian snippets folder and activate it in settings.
 Tested with minimal-theme.
 Pull-request are very welcome.

+This css-snippet uses the 'Latin Modern' font family - a LateX font clone, which can may have to be installed separately, or you can simply change the fonts in the css to something else, e.g. 'Times New Roman'.

 ## Example
 To the left is shown obsidian in source mode, i.e the source code.
 To the right is the exported pdf.
 | Source                           | Build                          |